Liz Carr: Acting

-Carr was in her thirties when she took on her first professional acting role, playing Mother Courage, before heading to the Young Vic with another Bertolt Brecht play, The Exception and the Rule.
+Carr was in her thirties when she took on her first professional acting role, playing Mother Courage in Mother Courage and Her Children, before heading to the Young Vic with another Bertolt Brecht play, The Exception and the Rule.
 In 2013, she joined the long-running BBC crime thriller series Silent Witness as regular character Clarissa Mullery.
-On 5 February 2020 it was announced that she had departed the series after eight years.
+On 5 February 2020 it was announced that she had left the series after eight years.

 In 2019, Carr starred in The OA as Dr Marlow Rhodes.
 In 2020, she appeared as a university lecturer in the miniseries Devs.

-In March 2021, it was announced that Carr had joined the cast of The Witcher as Fenn in the show's second season.
-In December of the same year, it was announced that she had joined the cast of Good Omens for the second season, as the angel Saraqael.
-Between September and December 2021, she played Dr. Emma Brookner in the West End revival of The Normal Heart at the Royal National Theatre, marking the first time a disabled person had played the role on stage.
+In March 2021, it was announced that Carr had joined the cast of The Witcher as Fenn in the show's second series.
+In December of the same year, it was announced that she had joined the cast of Good Omens for the second series, as the angel Saraqael.
+Between September and December 2021, she played Dr Emma Brookner in the West End revival of The Normal Heart at the Royal National Theatre, marking the first time a disabled person had played the role on stage.
 She subsequently won the Laurence Olivier Award for Best Actress in a Supporting Role at the 2022 Laurence Olivier Awards.
+Carr joined the cast of series 2 of Disney+’s Loki in the role of Judge Gamble.